sviatlanahoehn/SafeTraveller/README.md

 ## Deploying the bot
 There are several options for deploying the SafeTraveller bot:
 - Deploy the bot in [RasaX](https://rasa.com/docs/rasa-x/) - a Conversation-Driven Development tool made by Rasa.
-- Deploy the bot on you website or on a different channel (e.g. Messenger, Slack, etc.).
+- Deploy the bot on you website or on a channel (e.g. Messenger, Slack, etc.).
 The instructions are provided in [Rasa doccumentation](https://rasa.com/docs/rasa/messaging-and-voice-channels).

 ## Rasa
 Please find all other relevant information in [RASA documentation](https://rasa.com/docs/).